 The University Minor in Economics is a 30 EC programme consisting of the following five, interlinked modules (of 6 EC each):

-identifies, analyzes and evaluates policy options to economic problems in labor markets, social insurance, pensions, development, trade, environment, and product market competition.
+Identifies, analyzes and evaluates policy options to economic problems in labor markets, social insurance, pensions, development, trade, environment, and product market competition.
 Using problem sets and work on economic data increases and deepens understanding, and helps broaching a large number of microeconomic policy fields.

 All five modules represent a coherent package of closely intertwined courses, building gradually from first theoretical principles and tools of empirical economic analysis towards developing identification of market failure and insight when policy interventions may provide solutions.
 We take a structured approach to solve practical problems using economic core concepts and skills.
-Upon completion students will have a proven ability to apply sound economic reasoning to a range of issues on a micro- and macroeconomic level, for example related to health, environment, finance, labor, transport, and development.
+Upon completion you will have a proven ability to apply sound economic reasoning to a range of issues on a micro- and macroeconomic level, for example related to health, environment, finance, labor, transport, and development.

 For more information about each course, please visit the study guide.